Sage/carbon/guides/02_building_basic_component.md

 // ... export
 ```

+* Note: We are using `let className` instead of `var className`.
+The definition of [`let`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/let) was introduced in ES6 and declares a variable limited to the scope of the block or statement it was created in.
+In comparison the [`var`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var) creates a variable with a global scope.

 ### Primary and Secondary

 Throughout our app the button has two possible types.
 Primary and Secondary.
 These two types provide different styling and we want the button to be secondary by default.
 This requirement means that we need to provide functionality so:
-* The button can receive a type prop
+* The button can consume a type prop
 * The prop must be defaulted to 'secondary'
 * The button can change the CSS class depending on this prop

-First lets change the propTypes so that it includes a 'type' and is set to 'secondary' by default.
+First lets change the propTypes so that it includes a 'type' and that 'type' is defaulted to 'secondary'.
 In the example we use 'as' instead of type because 'type' is a reserved word.
-The component doesn't need propTypes to be set to be able to receive a certain prop...
+* Note: A component doesn't need to define a propType to be able to use that prop.
+But it stated as good practice to define common and expected props.

 ```javascript
 // src/components/button/index.js